IRTF-HRPC/drafts/draft-guidelines.md

 =========================================================

 ## Human rights threats
-Human rights threats on the Internet come in a myriad of forms.
-Protocols and standards can harm or enable the right to freedom of expression, right to non-discrimination, right to equal protection, right to participate in cultural life, arts and science, right to freedom of assembly and association, and the right to security.
-An end-user who is denied access to certain services, data or websites may be unable to disclose vital information about the malpractices of a government or other authority.
-A person whose communications are monitored may be prevented from exercising their right to freedom of association or participate in political processes {{Penney}}.
+Threats to the exercise of human rights on the Internet come in many forms.
+Protocols and standards may harm or enable the right to freedom of expression, right to freedom of information, right to non-discrimination, right to equal protection, right to participate in cultural life, arts and science, right to freedom of assembly and association, right to privacy, and the right to security.
+An end-user who is denied access to certain services or content may be unable to disclose vital information about the malpractices of a government or other authority.
+A person whose communications are monitored may be prevented or dissuaded from exercising their right to freedom of association or participate in political processes {{Penney}}.
 In a worst-case scenario, protocols that leak information can lead to physical danger.
-A realistic example to consider is when individuals perceived as threats to the state are subjected to torture or extra-judicial killing or detention on the basis of information gathered by state agencies through information leakage in protocols.
+A realistic example to consider is when individuals perceived as threats to the state are subjected to torture, extra-judicial killing or detention on the basis of information gathered by state agencies through the monitoring of network traffic.

-This document details several 'common' threats to human rights, indicating how each of these can lead to human rights violations/harms and present several examples of how these threats to human rights materialize on the Internet.
+This document presents several examples of how threats to human rights materialize on the Internet.
 This threat modeling is inspired by {{RFC6973}} Privacy Considerations for Internet Protocols, which is based on security threat analysis.
 This method is a work in progress and by no means a perfect solution for assessing human rights risks in Internet protocols and systems.
 Certain specific human rights threats are indirectly considered in Internet protocols as part of the security considerations {{BCP72}}, but privacy considerations {{RFC6973}} or reviews, let alone human rights impact assessments of protocols are not standardized or implemented.

 Many threats, enablers and risks are linked to different rights.
-This is not unsurprising if one takes into account that human rights are interrelated, interdependent and indivisible.
+This is not surprising if one takes into account that human rights are interrelated, interdependent and indivisible.
 Here however we're not discussing all human rights because not all human rights are relevant to ICTs in general and protocols and standards in particular {{Bless}}: "The main source of the values of human rights is the International Bill of Human Rights that is composed of the Universal Declaration of Human Rights {{UDHR}} along with the International Covenant on Civil and Political Rights {{ICCPR}} and the International Covenant on Economic, Social and Cultural Rights {{ICESCR}}.
-In the light of several cases of Internet censorship, the Human Rights Council Resolution 20/8 was adopted in 2012 {{UNHRC2016}}, affirming “. . . that the same rights that people have offline must also be protected online. . . ” .
-In 2015, the Charter of Human Rights and Principles for the Internet {{IRP}} was developed and released.
+In the light of several cases of Internet censorship, the Human Rights Council Resolution 20/8 was adopted in 2012, affirming that “the same rights that people have offline must also be protected online.” {{UNHRC2016}} In 2015, the Charter of Human Rights and Principles for the Internet {{IRP}} was developed and released.
 According to these documents, some examples of human rights relevant for ICT systems are human dignity (Art.
 1 UDHR), non-discrimination (Art.
 2), rights to life, liberty and security (Art.
 3), freedom of opinion and expression (Art.
 19), freedom of assembly and association (Art.
 20), rights to equal protection, legal remedy, fair trial, due process, presumed innocent (Art.
 7–11), appropriate social and international order (Art.
 28), participation in public affairs (Art.
 21), participation in cultural life, protection of the moral and material interests resulting from any scientific, literary or artistic production of which \[they are\] the author (Art.
 27), and privacy (Art.
 12)."
 A partial catalog of human rights related to Information and Communications technologies, including economic rights, can be found in {{Hill2014}}.

 This is by no means an attempt to exclude specific rights or prioritize some rights over others.
 If other rights seem relevant, please contact the authors.

 ## Conducting human rights reviews
-Human rights reviews can take place in different parts of the development process of an Internet Draft.
+Human rights reviews can take place at different stages of the development process of an Internet Draft.
 However, generally speaking, it is easier to influence the development of a technology at earlier stages than at later stages.
 This does not mean that reviews at last-call are not relevant, but they are less likely to result in significant changes in the reviewed document.

 Methods for analyzing technology for specific human rights impacts are still quite nascent.
 Currently five methods have been explored by the Human Rights Review Team, often in conjunction with each other:

 ### Analyzing drafts based on guidelines for human rights considerations model
-This analysis of Internet-Drafts uses the model as described below.
-The outlined categories and questions are used to review an Internet Draft an generally the review is also presented in that order.
+This analysis of Internet-Drafts uses the model as described in section 3.3.
+The outlined categories and questions can be used to review an Internet Draft.
 The advantage of this is that it provides a known overview, and document authors can go back to this document as well as {{RFC8280}} to understand the background and the context.

 ### Analyzing drafts based on their perceived or speculated impact
-When reviewing an Internet-Draft, specific human rights impacts might become apparent by doing a close reading of the draft and seeking to understand how it might affect networks or society.
-While less structured than the straight use of the human rights considerations model, this analysis might lead to new speculative understandings between human rights and protocols.
+When reviewing an Internet-Draft, specific human rights impacts can become apparent by doing a close reading of the draft and seeking to understand how it might affect networks or society.
+While less structured than the straight use of the human rights considerations model, this analysis may lead to new speculative understandings of links between human rights and protocols.

 ### Expert interviews
 Interviews with document authors, active members of the Working Group, or experts in the field can help explore the characteristics of the protocol and their effects.
-There are two main advantages to this approach: one the one hand, it allows the reviewer to gain a deeper understanding of the (intended) workings of the protocol; on the other hand, it also allows for the reviewer to start a discussion with experts or even document authors about certain aspects, which might help gain the review gain traction when it is published.
+There are two main advantages to this approach: one the one hand, it allows the reviewer to gain a deeper understanding of the (intended) workings of the protocol; on the other hand, it also allows for the reviewer to start a discussion with experts or even document authors, which can help the review gain traction when it is published.

 ### Interviews with impacted persons and communities
 Protocols impact users of the Internet.
-There it might help the review to understand how it impacts the people that use the protocol, and the people whose lives are impacted by the protocol.
-Since human rights should always be understood from the rights-holder, this approach will improve the understanding of the real world effects of the technology.
+Interviews can help the reviewer understand how protocols affect the people that use the protocols.
+Since human rights are best understood from the perspective of the rights-holder, this approach will improve the understanding of the real world effects of the technology.
 At the same time, it can be hard to attribute specific changes to a particular protocol, this is of course even harder when a protocol has not been (widely) deployed.

 ### Tracing impacts of implementations
-When an Internet Draft is describing running code that has already been implemented, the code could be analyzed either in an experimental setting or on the Internet where its impact can be observed.
-Other than reviewing a draft, this allows the reviewer to understand how the document works in practice and potentially also what unknown or unexpected effects the technology might have.
+The reality of deployed protocols can be at odds with the expectations kept in mind during the protocol design and development. {{RFC8980}}  When a specification already has associated running code, the code can be analyzed either in an experimental setting or on the Internet where its impact can be observed.
+In contrast to reviewing the draft text, this approach can allow the reviewer to understand how the specifications works in practice, and potentially what unknown or unexpected effects the technology has.

 ## Guidelines for human rights considerations
-This section provides guidance for document authors in the form of a questionnaire about protocols and their (potential) impact.
+This section provides guidance for document authors in the form of a questionnaire about protocols and how technical decisions can shape the exercise of human rights.
 The questionnaire may be useful at any point in the design process, particularly after document authors have developed a high-level protocol model as described in {{RFC4101}}.
 These guidelines do not seek to replace any existing referenced specifications, but rather contribute to them and look at the design process from a human rights perspective.

 Protocols and Internet Standards might benefit from a documented discussion of potential human rights risks arising from potential misapplications of the protocol or technology described in the RFC.
 This might be coupled with an Applicability Statement for that RFC.